 Serves as the staff advocate by actively supporting and encouraging open, honest staff participation in the decision-making processes and during conflict resolution.

 Performs audits to ensure accuracy in charting, coding and billing practices.

 Ensures accurate and timely reporting of equipment malfunctions, treatment errors, equipment damage, and radiation safety violations to the Director of Clinical Medical Physics or Vice Chair and Director of Medical Physics.

 Maintains education in current trends, new techniques/procedures, and evolving technology by attending staff meetings, in-services, and continuing education to maintain registry credentials.

 Partners with the Director of Clinical Medical Physics in co-chairing the monthly Physics-Therapy Meeting to discuss inter-group issues and resolutions to improve clinical workflow efficiency.

 Perform other duties and responsibilities as assigned by direct supervisor.

 Graduate of an approved discipline specific program (or equivalent experience) (Required) Preferably in Radiation Therapy or Radiologic Science

-A minimum of five years' clinical experience as a registered radiation therapist, preferably in a high volume, complex academic practice site, and with a minimum three years of documented progressively more responsible supervisory and management experience.
+Experience - A minimum of five years' clinical experience (or equivalent) as a registered radiation therapist highly preferred.
+Prefer, experience in a high volume, complex academic practice site, with a minimum three years of documented progressively more responsible supervisory and management experience (or equivalent).